 You don’t have to be a history or architecture buff to find things to do in Prague Castle.
 Spread over 18 acres, there are fortifications, palaces, gardens and galleries to explore.
 In the winter, stand at the top of the Old Castle Staircase and enjoy the view of the city’s traditional red roofs dusted with snow.

-In the summer, escape the crowds and stroll through the magnificent gardens.
+In the summer, escape the crowds and stroll through the magnificent gardens. no matter the season visiting Prague castle should be on everyone’s list of things to do in Prague.

 Old Royal Palace